 Pictorial Fit‑Frail Scale

 The Pictorial Fit-Frail Scale (PFFS) uses simple visual images to assess a person’s level of fitness-frailty.
-There are acute versions of the PFFS which allow for assessment of a person’s usual state of fitness-frailty and their current (acute) state.
+There are versions of the PFFS which allow for assessment of a person’s usual state of fitness-frailty and there are versions of the PFFS which allow for assessment of both their usual and current (acute) states.
 Knowing the difference between how someone presents, for example, in the emergency department (their acute state) and what they were like approximately two weeks ago (their usual or pre-acute state) gives an indication of how these states differ and what the care goals of acute treatment may be.

 The PFFS assessment can be completed by an individual (self-assessment), a care partner (proxy-assessment), or a healthcare professional (clinical assessment).
 It is quick to administer, taking less than 2 minutes when assessed by a clinican and less than 5 minutes for self and proxy assessment.
 The PFFS evaluates a person's ability in 14 different domains.
 Within each domain, 3 to 6 levels of ability are represented with images and the assessor picks the image that best represents the usual state of the person being assessed.
 Images make the scale accessible across literacy levels, languages, and cultures.
 The PFFS visually shows change from one level to another and can facilitate discussion with the patient, and within the care team and their family.
 The PFFS is comprehensive and captures the multidimensionality of frailty.